jimburton/scrabble/chapters/Chapter1.md

                      , rack  :: Rack
                      , score :: Int
                      } deriving (Show, Eq)
 ```

 To make working with `Text` easier, we turn on the `OverloadedString`
-extension in out code.
+extension in our code.
 This means that any literal strings in our code
-is treated as `Text`.
-The exyension is turned on in the `cabal`
+are treated as `Text`.
+The extension is turned on in the `cabal`
 config file and by including a "language pragma" (an instruction to
 the compiler) at the top of any files that need it: